 Diploma – 90

 It is likely that the CMI centre you apply to will ask for information about your background, your management experience and why you want to take this CMI course, so it would be advantageous to prepare for these questions before you embark on the application process.

 Once you’ve applied, been accepted and paid your fees, you’ll then finally be ready to start your CMI Level 5 studies.
 In that, we wish you all the very best!

-You can also explore our CMI level 5 course for free by creating your free Astranti account.
-Click below to find out more about our courses or create your free Astranti account.
+You can explore our CMI level 5 course for free by creating your free Astranti account.
+Click below to learn more about our courses or create your free Astranti account.

 I hope you’ve found this CMI guide useful – but if you’ve got any further questions, leave a message and I’d be happy to help!